 - Assisting in meeting California Commission on Community Services requirements

-- Supporting FoodCorps program implementation through research and evaluation, professional development, recruitment, and fundraising and policy initiatives as needed and requested
+- Supporting FoodCorps program implementation through research and evaluation, professional development, recruitment, and fundraising and policy initiatives

 - Participating in the development and implementation of national training events